 Humidity can wreak havoc on books.
 The same way water can damage the pages and cover so can humidity.
 While your plastic container will provide some protection from heat and moisture in warm temperatures, it may not be enough to keep your books in pristine condition.

 If you are in need of self storage, contact Noah’s Ark Self Storage.
-We have four Texas locations in Stone Oak, Buda, Bulverde, and Converse.
+We have four Texas locations in Stone Oak, Buda, and Bulverde.
 Let us help you find the right unit for your storage needs.